Homer Van Meter: Early life

-Van Meter was born to Cary B. Van Meter and Julia Miller in 1905 (according to other sources December 3, 1906) in Fort Wayne, Indiana, the son of an alcoholic railroad conductor.
+Van Meter was born to Cary V. Van Meter and Julia Miller in 1905 (according to other sources December 3, 1906) in Fort Wayne, Indiana, the son of an alcoholic railroad conductor.
 During the sixth grade, Van Meter ran away from home, eventually ending up in Chicago, Illinois, where he worked as a bellhop and a waiter.

 He was arrested for the first time as a teenager, for drunk and disorderly conduct.
 In Aurora, Illinois, on June 23, 1923, Van Meter was sentenced to 41 days in jail for larceny.
 On January 11, 1924, he was sentenced for motor vehicle theft and incarcerated in Southern Illinois Penitentiary.
 At the time of his admission, he had a tattoo reading "HOPE" on one forearm.

 Van Meter was paroled in December 1924.
 Three months later, he teamed up with an old cellmate to rob the passengers of a train in Crown Point, Indiana.
 He was caught and convicted of the crime, and received a sentence of 10 to 21 years, to be served in the Indiana Reformatory.